 In a small sauce pan, add the dark chocolate, coconut oil and peppermint flavoring.
 Place the pan on the stove top and melt over low heat, stirring every so often until the chocolate is fully melted.

-Grab the bites from the freezer and dip them in the dark chocolate.
+Grab the balls from the freezer and dip them in the dark chocolate.
 I find this easiest to do with a fork.
-Coat the bites in chocolate, then pick them up with a fork .
-Let excess chocolate drip back into the pan, then place the bites back on a lined baking sheet.
-Before the chocolate has fully set, add a pinch of sea salt.
+Coat the balls in chocolate, then pick them up with a fork .
+Let excess chocolate drip back into the pan, then place the protein balls back on a lined baking sheet.

-These chocolate mint truffles are best stored in the fridge or freezer.
+These mint chocolate chip protein balls are best stored in the fridge or freezer.
 They will last well in the fridge up to two weeks and up to two months in the freezer.
-These energy balls can also be kept at room temperature for a few hours.
+They can also be kept at room temperature for a few hours.

 More Paleo Protein Ball Recipes